Planning for Change: Insights on the State of Real Economy Corporate Transition Planning

 The Center for Climate and Energy Solution’s (C2ES) latest work on corporate low-carbon transition plans seeks to accelerate corporate climate action by identifying best practices for creating and implementing Paris-aligned low-carbon transition plans.
 Our aim is to incentivize the uptake of decision-useful and credible plans with an emphasis on transparency, performance, and iterative development.

-Join us as we release our report Real-Economy Sector Experiences with Low-Carbon Transition Planning: Lessons Learned, Best Practices and Recommendations to Support Comprehensive and Credible Planning.
-During the webinar, we will share findings from our research on transition planning guidance, regulator and NGO views on transition plan credibility, and essential findings from corporate interviews on roadblocks to avoid and best practices to help ensure success.
-Participants will also be updated on the next phase of our research.
-Following that, there will be a moderated conversation with corporate partners actively engaged in this work.
-We will conclude with an opportunity for further dialogue and questions.
+This webinar was part of the launch of our new report Corporate Low-Carbon Transition Planning: Best Practices & Recommendations to Support Credible Action.
+During the webinar, we shared findings from our research on transition planning guidance, regulator and NGO views on transition plan credibility, and essential findings from corporate interviews on roadblocks to avoid and best practices to help ensure success.
+Participants were also updated on the next phase of our research followed by a moderated conversation with one of our corporate partners actively engaged in this work.
+We concluded with an opportunity for further dialogue and questions.

 • The business case for low-carbon transition plans